thecozies/ultrasm64/README.md

 - Air dive.
 Any direction you hold your controller stick, press Z and B while in the air to dive that direction.
 This is a very important mechanic for crossing large gaps in Lucy's Levitation
 - Water groundpound.
 Not useful for anything in particular except for quickly decending.
 - Air jump.
 A certain object will allow you to jump again in the air, allowing you to go much higher and further.
+- Water jump.
+Jumping out of water is not not terrible.
+(Its a single jump)

 ## Unique functionality:
 - Global fog system.
 Going underwater or in certain areas will change the fog settings to better fit the environment.